stiang/EmacsKillRing/README.md

-## Emacs Kill Ring for Sublime Text 2
+# Emacs Kill Ring for Sublime Text 2

+## Background

 This is an adaption of the [EmacsKillRing][1] for [Sublime Text 2][2].
 It was created for the ST2 alpha, so it may need some adjustments to work with the final release.